 Due to the enforcement of the Act on Securement of Safety of Regenerative Medicine, medical institutions that perform ANK therapy are required to be registered at the administrative authorities in charge.

-Because the registration is performed for each treatment method, ANK therapy cannot be received except at a medical institution that is registered as "ANK Immune Cell Therapy is performing clinic."
+Because the registration is performed for each treatment method, ANK therapy cannot be received except at a medical institution that is registered as "ANK therapy is performing clinic."

 For the convenience of patients, the following is a summary of the recommended opinions of the Cancer Cell Immunotherapy Review Committee, a certified regenerative medicine committee.